Customer small business financing solutions delivered through a single, online application.

 Here are a few ways to make your business rank higher on local search results:

-The internet might be full of trolls, and while haters are gonna’ hate, you can’t ignore the importance of online reviews.
 92% of consumers trust recommendations from people (even if they’re complete strangers), and 67% of consumers admit that online reviews influence their purchasing decisions.
 With that kind of power, you need to make your online reviews a priority.

 First, you’ll need to start generating reviews.
 Create and claim your business accounts on Google, Bing, Yelp, Facebook, and any other review sites that are relevant to your industry.
-Next, use both digital and physical calls-to-action to request customers leave a review.
+Next, use both digital and physical calls to action to request customers leave a review.
 Digitally, this could mean putting a “Leave a Review” button on your email newsletters or website.
 Physically, it could be having your waiter or waitress ask customers to please leave a review or giving out stickers requesting a review at the cash register.

 Now that you have reviews rolling in, it’s time to moderate them.
 Thank customers who leave you 5-star reviews, and if someone leaves you a less-than-pleasant review, follow-up with their concerns and let them know they’ve been heard (then, preferably correct the issue).